kuzzleio/documentation/src/protocols/1/essentials/getting-started/index.md

 Protocols are subdirectories that must be put at the following location: `<kuzzle_install_dir>/protocols/enabled`.

-The recommended way to install a protocol is to put it in `protocols/available`, and then link it to the `protocols/enabled` directory.
+The recommended way to install a protocol is to put it in `protocols/available`, and to create a symbolic link pointing to it in the `protocols/enabled` directory.

 ### Node.js modules